AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 In this section, you replace the placeholder IP address that you used when specifying the local site settings, with the Resource Manager VPN gateway IP address.
 This section uses the classic (SM) PowerShell cmdlets.

-1. In the Azure portal preview, navigate to the classic virtual network.
+1. In the Azure Portal, navigate to the classic virtual network.
 2. On the blade for your virtual network, click **Overview**.
 3. In the **VPN connections** section, click the name of your local site in the graphic.